 Main Lab Objective

-key risks associated with the chosen concept (four concepts per team).
+key risks associated with the chosen concepts (two concepts per section, 4 concepts per team).

 Each section of your team will focus on furthering two design concept in preparation for the upcoming

 Make sure that you understand the requirements for the mockup review.

 Read and think about the sketch model review feedback that you received by email

 from instructors.
 All instructors assigned to give you feedback will have done so Tuesday morning.

 Your tool officer should organize a team area cleanup before your lab session, so that your workspace is in good shape for continuing work this week.